michaelemery/staticanalysis/results/init/checkerframework.md

 ```

 * Error at line 16 ignored as valid caution.
-* Errors at line 20, 21 combined as single error.
+* Error at line 20, 21 combined as single error.

 #### expected / actual errors